brennanhilton/RNAseqCovarImpute_NSCLC_data/README.md

 E-GEOD-81089](https://www.ebi.ac.uk/gxa/experiments/E-GEOD-81089/Downloads).
 If you download this repo from GitHub and want to run the code, you will need to download the counts indicated on the EMBL-EBI page indicated as “All raw counts for the experiment.”
-I renamed the experiment-design.tsv file as “covariates.tsv”.
+I included the covariates in the repo, the experiment-design.tsv file, also downloaded from that EMBL-EBI page.

 First run the “RNAseqCovarImpute with NSCLC data.Rmd” file.
 It includes code for differential expression analysis using the full data,